 Technology has given us everything from smart TVs that can hear you talking to self-driving cars, but before we became the digitally-driven society we are today, fear of new technology commonly served as one of the greatest threats to innovation.
 What we see as dated and relatively harmless inventions of the past were once the new technology that people freaked out about.
 Without an efficient way to educate the masses about the latest, hottest new inventions of their era, paranoia and confusion quickly took the place of logic and curiosity for many consumers.
 While many of these inventions are now seen as revolutionary and their modern counterparts are a part of our daily lives, there was once a time when these gadgets were some of the most frightening topics of discussion.

-Everyone Believed Trains Would Rip You Apart in 1825
+People Believed Trains Would Rip You Apart In 1825

 The human body can only travel so fast before a person becomes fatally injured.
 While this is true, the speeds needed to harm the human body are far faster than 30 miles per hour.
 Back in 1825, nobody knew that.
 When the Stockton-Darlington Railway opened that year, people insisted trains were an unsafe mode of transportation for people.
 Cultural anthropologist Genevieve Bell explained to the Wall Street Journal that critics of trains believed people would fall victim to gruesome deaths if they hopped on board.
 Some people believed the body would simply melt, while others insisted limbs would be torn from riders' bodies.
 Others warned women’s uteruses would fly out if they reached speeds of 50 miles per hour.